Weekend Reading – Pembina dividend increase, more dividends, the downside of FIRE and more #moneystuff

 Oh, and before the articles, congrats to Waheed who won the copy of this book during my giveaway here.
 I will get your book in the mail next week.
 I will have more books to giveaway in the coming months so please keep reading and asking any questions about my investing journey along the way.

 Tawcan is looking at re-examining his dividend portfolio.
 72 stocks does seem like a great deal to me and an opportunity to trim the holdings but that’s his call – not mine.
 Anyhow, good on him to own a couple of low-cost ETFs for extra diversification.

-I suppose there are some downsides to FIRE (Financial Independence, Retire Early) but I can’t say I have more negatives than positives on my list.
+I suppose there are some downsides to FIRE (Financial Independence, Retire Early) and passive income but I can’t say I have more negatives than positives on my list.
 Although I will always work at something, as long as I am mentally and physically able to, it will be nice to work on my own terms in the coming decade.
 That’s the plan anyhow.